Ghost-Type-J/Daemon/README.md

-# Daemon IMDb Top 15 Movies Analysis
+# IMDb Top 15 Movies Analysis

 A Python application using the Pandas library for an IMDb analysis.